What are your chances of acceptance?

 Location: Evansville, IN

 The University of Southern Indiana is a public university in suburban Evansville with a sleek modern campus.
 It has a direct admission program from senior year, so long as you have a 3.5 high school GPA and a 26 ACT or a 1240 SAT.
-The program also has conditional direct admission if your GPA is from 3.4-3.49.
+The program also has conditional direct admission if your GPA is from 3.4 to 3.49.
 Finally, standard admission is an option after you have taken 31 credit hours in the nursing curriculum.
-USI has a 98.5% NCLEX-RN pass rate.
+USI has had an NCLEX-RN pass rate ranging from 93% to 100% over the past five years.

 Location: Hattiesburg, MS

-A school with huge spirit and pride in their black and gold school colors, the University of Southern Mississippi boasts a 95% NCLEX-RN pass rate for its nursing students.
+A school with huge spirit and pride in its black and gold school colors, the University of Southern Mississippi boasts a 95% NCLEX-RN pass rate for its nursing students.
 Early admission to the nursing program requires a 3.5 high school GPA and a minimum ACT of 25.
 Once admitted, you must maintain good academic standing while completing prerequisite courses.
 For standard admission, students need a minimum 2.5 GPA in nursing prerequisites and at least a 21 ACT.
-USM also requires that you take the Kaplan Nursing Admissions test, which can be scheduled through the school.

 Location: Dayton, OH